 Finnegan Kallmyer currently serves as the International Energy and Policy Associate.
 While at USGCC he uses his research and writing skills to find businesses, chamber of commerce, and sustainable organizations in various countries around the world, for USGCC’s media series.
 His past experiences have provided him with various skills related to research, communication, writing, NGO’s, policy, and analytical work.
 Previously Finnegan has worked with The GREEN Program to grow their hiring network, apply for grants, and implement their business development strategy, Finnegan is passionate about green building policy and sustainable architecture.
 He plans to use the skills he gains from USGCC to attend graduate school in London, England.
 Finnegan is dedicated to a career of furthering sustainability and teaching future generations the importance of our environment.
 In working with USGCC hopes to learn more about international climate policies and what businesses are doing to transition into sustainable businesses.

-South America Legal Research Analyst
+International Legal Research Analyst

 Scandinavian Sustainability Analyst